tfpauly/privacy-proxy/draft-private-access-tokens.md

 token access without learning the ORIGIN_NAME.

 CLIENT_KEY:
-: A public key identifier chosen by the Client and shared only with the Mediator.
+: A public key chosen by the Client and shared only with the Mediator.

 CLIENT_SECRET:
 : The secret key used by the Client during token issuance, whose public key